zhenging/hist207b/notes/10_new_deal/outline.md

 + Congress's state of mind?
 Desperate.
 + On Inauguration Day, the New York Herald-Tribune ran an approving headline: "For Dictatorship If Necessary."

-ES #4.
+**ES #4**.
 Jonathan Alder, The Defining Moment: FDR's One Hundred Days and the Triumph of Hope "... but something inside the man kept him from moving in an extra constitutional direction."

 Sunday evening: Fireside chat: Banks will open Monday morning.
 (Americans believes FDR.)